BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

-**NOTE:** One known incompatibility is with Shadowevil's "VaultHunter" mod.
-Best not to use both of them at the same time.
-See the "Compatibility" section, below, for details.
+**NOTE:** A few mods are known to do some weird things in conjunction with this mod.
+See the "Compatibility" section below.

 Usage/Installation
 ------------------